altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "That's how it is."<br/>

 He even dares to look at Altina and Clarisse with lustful eyes, although Altina didn't notice.
-Now is not the time to fan the fire.
+Now is not the time to fan the fire.<br/>

-Altina's fist trembles as she couldn't find any outlet to vent her wrath.
+Altina's fist trembles as she couldn't find any outlet to vent her wrath.<br/>

 "Ugh---!!"<br/>

-Regis changed the topic.
+Regis changed the topic.<br/>

 "Rather than this...
 You are here to discuss the orders from prince Latreille right?"<br/>